uccser/cs-unplugged/docs/source/getting_started/contributing_guide.rst

   - ``issue/234``

 - Link to any relevant existing issues/suggestions.
-- Added necessary documentation (if appropriate).
+- Add necessary documentation (if appropriate).

 We aim to keep the CS Unplugged project as robust as possible, so please do your best to ensure your changes won't break anything!